curicsophia/HDBCoolIdeasHack/README.md

 # MozziGo
-This github repository contains our **IBM Code for Covid** project and its documentation files.
+This github repository contains our **HDB Cool Ideas Hack** project and its documentation files.
 ## Contents
 - Short description
 - Demo video